-About Your Visit - preparing for your visit
+About Your Visit – Preparing For Your Visit

-During your first visit, you and one of our specialists will review your medical history and help you decide upon a plan of action.
+During your initial evaluation, you and one of our specialists will review your medical history and help you decide upon a plan of action.
 Frequently, diagnostic tests are needed to get more information about your specific allergy or asthmatic condition.
 Most of the tests can be done in our office, allowing you to return to your regular activities in one to two hours.
 Your tests might include some or all of the following:

 The Insight eNO System measures exhaled nitric oxide (eNO), also known as FeNO, which is a well-established indicator of airway inflammation in asthma.
 The Insight system is a highly accurate device, expressly designed for the physician’s office.
 It is non-invasive, safe, easy to use, and provides eNO results in less than a minute for better asthma management and care.
 Nioxx medical solution is a unique biosensor that helps in asthma care by detecting trace amounts of nitric oxide molecules in a single human breath utilizing a proprietary technology.